 Bachelor of Science in Architecture

-The School of Architecture offers two undergraduate architecture degrees -BDA and BS.
-The professional Master of Architecture (M. Arch) is required to become a licensed architect in the state of Minnesota, and throughout the U.S.
+The BS in Architecture allows students to apply to two-year Master of Architecture (M. Arch) degree programs.
+The professional M.Arch degree is required to become a licensed architect in the state of Minnesota, and throughout the U.S.